 New horse shopping list

-- Must-haves include grooming gloves, soft and hard brushes, a very tough hoof pick, mane and tail brush.
-Bonus items include some mild shampoo, detangler, a cactus cloth, and perhaps some spot remover or shine maker.
-List of items to collect can be found here!
+- Must-haves include grooming gloves, soft and stiff brushes, a tough hoof pick, and mane and tail brushes.
+Bonus items include mild shampoo, detangler, cactus cloth, and perhaps spot remover or shine maker.
+A list of items to collect can be found here!

 New horse checklist – basic first aid kit

 - While not used as often (hopefully) as grooming kit stuff, perhaps more important.
 You can’t go wrong with a thermometer, stethoscope, wound cleaners, diapers or maxi pads, elastic medical tape, and wound ointment.
-You can fill in some of the other items as you can, but these will get you through daily TPR checks and help you with nicks, cuts, etc. Work on completing your Vet Kit over time.
+You can fill in some of the other items, but these will get you through daily TPR checks and help you with nicks, cuts, etc. Work on completing your Vet Kit over time.
 For ideas on what you need, read this.